therealnemethmate/clash-of-babynames/README.md

-# Clash of Babynames - HUN
+# Clash Of Baby Names - HUNGARIAN

 A simple game to help you find the perfect baby name for your child.
 All names are Hungarian and are based on lists of legal names.